Boracay Travel Guide: The Island Jewel

 The atmosphere of the island adds to its lustre as well.
 It’s obvious from when you arrive that everyone is here to relax and enjoy the beauty of the island.
 I felt really chilled and laid back, which was a complete change to the fast-paced mayhem of Manila and Cebu.
 Boracay embodied how I envisioned the Philippines when I first decided to go.
 White beaches in a tropical setting, with backpackers and tourists enjoying the beauty of the place.
 In this regard, it did not disappoint!

-The beach is great and you could easily spend a day lounging about, soaking up the sun.
+A trip to Boracay isn’t complete without a visit to White Beach.
+It’s a lovely beach!
+You could easily spend a day lounging about, soaking up the sun.
 Although the photos that circulate online can be a bit misleading.
 Yes, it is very white, but there are a lot of seaweed and algae floating around.
 This is only a minor quibble, though, as it is still incredible regardless.

 The D mall is a great place for shopping, if you so wish, with lots of choice from hand-crafted souvenirs to more upmarket clothes.
 It is also home to numerous food outlets, with a huge range of choice.